zhangyanan-maker/ECCIL/README.md

 **TODO:** No PolitiFact data adapter, directory convention, column schema, validation protocol, configuration file, or executable training/evaluation command is included in the repository.

-### Dataset issues requiring confirmation

-- **TODO:** The manuscript's Weibo split totals 9,101 samples (6,858 + 2,243), whereas its statistics table reports 9,143 labeled samples and 9,143 images.
-Confirm the preprocessing or filtering that accounts for the 42-sample difference.
-- **TODO:** Confirm the exact class-index mapping. `configs/weibo.yaml` leaves both names unverified and the code uses fixed class index 1 for contribution estimation; the manuscript's label description and legacy evaluation code do not establish a consistent mapping.
-- **TODO:** Confirm the six positional Weibo CSV columns above against the release data.

 ## Project Structure

 ```text